Four Reasons Runners Should Get into the Pool

 Less tan lines

-Running outside means tan lines from compression socks, sports bras, shorts, and shoes.
+Maybe not the most serious reasons runners should get into the pool but running outside means tan lines from compression socks, sports bras, shorts, and shoes.
 When you swim outside, you only have bathing suit tan lines.
 It’s perfect!
-You workout and get to remove any unwanted tanlines.
+Your workout and get to remove any unwanted tan lines.
 Despite not running much this summer, I’m still working on my compression sleeve tan line.
 PSA: Always wear sunscreen when outside.

 Swimming in the Summer is Refreshing

-Swimming gets some (not all) of the benefits of strength work without lifting weights.
+One of the best reasons runners should get into the pool is strength work and resistance training.
+Swimming is a full-body sport.
+Swimming gets some (not all) of the benefits of strength work.
 When you are swimming back and forth using the water as resistance, you build upper body strength.
 I had much more upper body muscle when I collegiately swam as well.

 Like anything else, swimming isn’t for everyone.
-You could experiment in the pool and realize you love it or you could experiment and realize you hate it.
+You could experiment in the pool and realize you love it, or you could experiment and realize you hate it.
 At the end of the day, it’s about finding something you enjoy doing.
+There are plenty of reasons runners should get into the pool, but you also have to enjoy doing so!

 Questions for you: